North Carolina Workers’ Compensation Laws – The Basics

 Limited Benefits – Medical Bills & Disability

 Under the current system, in exchange for the relative ease of making the employer liable, the legislature limited the benefits the employee could receive.
 North Carolina Workers’ compensation laws provide two main benefits to the injured employee.
 First, all injury-related medical bills are paid by the insurance company.
 This includes medical prescriptions.
 To a great extent, the insurance company directs the medical providers you see.
 However, you do have the right to request a second opinion and also to request a change of physician.
 If the insurance carrier refuses, your attorney can then make a motion to the Industrial Commission for approval of your choice of physician.

 If an employee has a permanent injury to a particular part of the body, then the employee is entitled to further compensation under the act that is called permanent partial disability.
 Furthermore, if an employee is determined to be totally and permanently disabled, then he or she is entitled to lifetime benefits which include future medical expenses and disability payments.
 If either of the last two kinds of disability should be the case in your claim, your attorney will discuss the benefits available in greater detail.

-Workers’ compensation does not award a claim for pain and suffering.
+Workers’ compensation does not award a claim for pain and suffering in North Carolina.